babenkoivan/elastic-adapter/README.md

 ## Index management

-You can use the `IndexManager` class to manipulate indices.
-Before you start though, make sure you have configured Elasticsearch client:
+The `IndexManager` class can be used for indices manipulation.
+It uses Elasticsearch client as a dependency, so make sure it's properly configured and passed in the constructor:

 ```php
 $client = \Elasticsearch\ClientBuilder::fromConfig([